On the quantum numbers of the $X(1880)$: Formalism

 The superscripts $S,P,D$ are short for different partial waves.
 The parameters in the annihilation potential are taken as real numbers to keep the same formalism as that of Ref.~\cite{Kang:2013uia,Dai:2017ont}.
 For $A^0_{3}$ ($\Jp\to\gamma3(\pi^+\pi^-)$), it is written in a general formalism with lowest orders of momentum.
 The $\bar{N}N$ scattering amplitude $T$ is solved by the Lippmann-Schiwinger equation (LSE) \cite{Dai:2017ont},

 with the potentials given by ChEFT up to N$^3$LO~\cite{Dai:2017ont}.
-Here, we will restrict our analysis to the region below $T_{\rm Lab}\lesssim 120$~MeV, corresponding to $p_{\rm Lab}\lesssim 490$~MeV.
-Notice that in this low-energy region, the $N\bar{N}\to N\bar{N}$ solution fits well the phase shifts of all the partial waves obtained from the PWA \cite{Zhou:2012ui}.
-Especially, the lowest partial waves, $^1S_0$, $^3P_0$, $^3P_1$, $^1D_2$ and $^3P_2$, do not show a resonance-like behavior in the region of their most substantial variation.
-This makes all the LECs from ChEFT unchanged when the $T_{N\bar{N}\to N\bar{N}}$ is taken into Eq.~\eqref{Eq:AmpF} to produce the $J/\psi\to \gamma p \bar{p}$ and $N\bar{N}\to3(\pi^+\pi^-)$ amplitudes, leaving only a few parameters from the Born term to be fixed, i.e., $\tilde{C}_i$, $C_i$, and $D_{i}$, see Eq.~\eqref{Eq:Bron}.
+Here, we will restrict our analysis to the region below $T_{\rm lab}\lesssim 120$~MeV, corresponding to $p_{\rm lab}\lesssim 490$~MeV.
+Notice that in this low-energy region, the $N\bar{N}\to N\bar{N}$ solution fits well the phase shifts of all the partial waves obtained from the partial wave analysis (PWA) \cite{Zhou:2012ui}.
+Further, the PWA is based on a large number of results on differential cross sections which allows to pin down the partial waves~\footnote{In Ref. \cite{Timmermans:1995xb}, the authors took $pp$ scattering as an example and fitted the data both with and without spin observables.
+They found that the resulting partial-wave amplitudes from these two approaches were in close agreement.
+For the tensor combination of the $^3P$ waves at 100 and 210 MeV, the differences were only 0.5\% and 2\%, respectively.
+Also, they found that the situation in $N\bar{N}$ PWA is comparable to the early $NN$ PWA results.}.
+In particular, this makes it possible to separate the spin-orbit and tensor effects.
+Nevertheless, it should be pointed out that the specific solution we used is one of the best choices \cite{El-Bennich:2008ytt,Zhou:2012ui,Dai:2017ont,Xiao:2024jmu} based on the current experimental data.
+The $N\bar{N}$ scattering lengths of the lowest partial waves are listed in Table~3 of Ref.~\cite{Dai:2017ont}.
+For example, one has $a_{^{11}S_0}=-0.20-1.23i$~fm and $a_{^{31}S_0}=1.05-0.58i$~fm \cite{Dai:2017ont}, using the notation $a_{^{2I+1, 2S+1}L_J}$.
+These results are close to others, e.g., Ref.~\cite{Kang:2013uia}.
+The effective range parameters are given by Ref.~\cite{Dai:2017ont}, where one has $r_{^{11}S_0}=-3.98-11.03i$~fm and $r_{^{31}S_0}=0.65-2.08i$~fm, in terms of the notation $r_{^{2I+1, 2S+1}L_J}$.
+Especially, the lowest partial waves, $^1S_0$, $^3P_0$, $^3P_1$, $^1D_2$, and $^3P_2$, do not show a resonance-like behavior in the region of their most substantial variation.
+This makes all the low-energy constants (LECs) from ChEFT unchanged when the $T_{N\bar{N}\to N\bar{N}}$ is taken into Eq.~\eqref{Eq:AmpF} to produce the $J/\psi\to \gamma p \bar{p}$ and $N\bar{N}\to3(\pi^+\pi^-)$ amplitudes, leaving only a few parameters from the Born terms to be fixed, i.e., $\tilde{C}_i$, $C_i$, and $D_{i}$, see Eq.~\eqref{Eq:Bron}.

 With the amplitudes obtained in Eq.~\eqref{Eq:AmpF}, one can analyze the $3(\pi^+\pi^-)$ and $p\bar{p}$ invariant mass spectra for the decay processes of $J/\psi\to\gamma3(\pi^+\pi^-)$ and $J/\psi\to\gamma p\bar{p}$, and the cross section of the scattering process of $p\bar{p}\to 3(\pi^+\pi^-)$.
 According to parity and charge conjugation conservation, the permitted partial waves are $0^{-+}$, $0^{++}$, $1^{++}$, $2^{-+}$, and $2^{++}$ in the $3(\pi^+\pi^-)$ system for the $J/\psi$ radiative decay, ignoring the higher partial waves with total angular momentum $J>2$.
 Correspondingly, one needs to consider the $^1S_0$, $^3P_0$, $^3P_1$, $^1D_2$ and $^3P_2$ waves in the $N\bar{N}$ system.
 One can take each partial wave individually to fit all the datasets of invariant mass spectra and cross sections.
 The partial wave that best describes all these data will be recognized as contributing to the structure around the $\bar{p}p$ threshold most.